Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart

-Let us consider the scenario with a single scalar covariate and distributional predictor for simplicity of illustration.
-The Bernstein polynomial approximation of $\beta_1(p)$ be given by $\beta_{1N}(p)=\sum_{k=0}^{N}\beta_{k}b_{1k}(p,N)=\rho_{K_n}(p)^{'}\bm\beta_1$.
-Algorithm 1 in Appendix D is used to obtain an asymptotic $100(1-\alpha)\%$ joint confidence band for the true coefficient function $\beta_1^0(p)$, corresponding to a scalar predictor of interest.
-Here $\beta_1^0(p)$ denotes the true distributional coefficient $\beta_1(p)$.
-The algorithm relies on two steps i) Use the asymptotic distribution of $\sqrt{n}(\hat{\bm\psi}_{r}-\bm\psi^0)$ to generate samples from the asymptotic distribution of $\hat{\beta}_{1r}(p)$ (these can be used to get point-wise confidence intervals) ii) Use the generated samples and the supremum test statistic \citep{meyer2015bayesian,cui2022fast} to obtain joint confidence band for $\beta_1^0(p)$.
-Similar strategy can also be employed for obtaining an asymptotic joint confidence band for the additive effect $\beta_0(p)+h(q_x(p))$, for a fixed value of $Q_X(p)=q_x(p)$.
+To construct confidence intervals and joint confidence bands for the distributional coefficients, we use the result that the constrained estimator $\hat{\bm\psi}$ in (\ref{funopt}) is the projection of the corresponding unconstrained estimator \citep{ghosal2022shape} onto the restricted space: $\hat{\bm\psi}_{r}=\underset{\bm\psi \in \bm\Theta_R }{\text{argmin}} ||\bm\psi-\hat{\bm\psi}_{ur}||^{2}_{\hat{\*\Omega}}$, for a non-singular matrix $\hat{\*\Omega}$.
+The complete procedure for uncertainty quantification and obtaining joint confidence bands is illustrated in Appendix C, D of the Supplementary Material.
 Based on the joint confidence band, it is possible to directly test for the global distributional effects $\beta(p)$ (or $h(x)$).
 The p-value for the test $H_{0} : \beta(p)=0 \hbox {for all $p\in [0,1]$} \hbox{ versus } H_{1} : \beta(p)\neq 0 \hbox {for at least one $p\in [0,1]$} ,$ could be obtained based on the $100(1-\alpha)\%$ joint confidence band for $\beta(p)$.
 In particular, following \cite{sergazinov2022case}, the p-value for the test can be defined as the smallest level $\alpha$ for which at least one of the $100(1-\alpha)\%$ confidence intervals around $\beta(p)$ ($p \in \mathcal{P}$) does not contain zero.
 Alternatively, a nonparametric bootstrap procedure for testing the global effects of scalar and distributional predictors is illustrated in Appendix E of the Supplementary Material which could be useful for finite sample sizes and non Gaussian error process.